 There are various indoor facilities all over Hamburg:

-27. Celebrate on the Frau Hedi party boat
+27. Frau Hedi party boat

 Drinking a beer to relaxed music is not necessarily anything special.
 But drinking a beer to relaxed music on a small party boat sailing across the Elbe – that’s more like it.